szaghi/FURY/README.md

 * [x] User-friendly classes to add *units of measure* to numbers;
 * [x] errors trapping for invalid computations/assignments;
 * [x] unit parsing: prefixed forms of units are recognized without explicitly defining them, i.e. as the prefix kilo and the unit meter are defined, FURY understands kilometer;
+* [x] effortless conversion even for complex derived UOM;
-* [x] standalone unit definitions: units definitions are loaded from simple and easy to edit text file;
+* [ ] standalone unit definitions: units definitions are loaded from simple and easy to edit text file;
 * [ ] advanced string parsing:
     * [x] symbolic algebra on units symbols;
     * [ ] Buckingham Pi Theorem;